PSX continues bullish run, crosses 56,000 milestone in intraday trade

 “A confirmation above 56,500 could trigger a new rally, aiming for levels between 59,000 and 60,000,” he added.

-However, Rizvi said prudent investors were advised to engage in cautious buying at the current levels and implementing strict stop-loss measures.
+However, Rizvi said prudent investors were advised to engage in cautious buying at the current levels and implement strict stop-loss measures.

+Topline Securities CEO Mohammed Sohail attributed today’s rally to “bullish sentiments as investors expect IMF review to be completed positively within this week”.

+He added that foreign buying on Friday ahead of the MSCI review was also helping sentiments.

 More to follow